Private Journeys

 Day 1

-You will be met at the airport by our local representative who will take you to your hotel in the modern capital.
+You will be met at the airport by our local representative who will accompany you on the 45-minute drive to your hotel in the hills above San Jose.

 San Jose Costa Rica